aysuyldrm/aysuyldrm/README.md

 <h2 align="left">Hi 👋!
-My name is Aysu Yildirim and I'm an Engineer and Data Scientist, from Berlin </h2>
+My name is Aysu Yildirim and I'm an Engineer and Data Scientist from Berlin </h2>

 ###